tomcarter868/AI-on-Arm/README.md

 By the end of this course, you will have a strong foundation in deploying high-performance AI models on Arm hardware.

+## Requirements

+This course assumes a foundational understanding of machine learning, including completion of a basic introductory course, such as one at the undergraduate level.

+Additionally to run the laboratory exercises, we assume you have access to a Raspberry Pi 5 and an Arm-based cloud instance.
+We have validated this on an AWS Graviton instance but it is expected to work through other cloud service providers.

 ---